About the Journal

 In order to promote a creator-friendly environment, E-JournALL operates under the Creative Commons BY 4.0 license.
 Authors transfer publication rights to E-JournALL but maintain the right to share their work, provided that its original publication in E-JournALL is acknowledged.

 E-JournALL is supported by the Department of Literature and Languages, the Applied Linguistics Laboratory, and the College of Humanities, Social Sciences and Arts at Texas A&M University-Commerce.

-E-JournALL does not charge publication fees or article processing fees.
+E-JournALL does not charge publication fees or article processing fees or any fees.